ArthurConmy/arthurconmy.github.io/docs/about.markdown

 I've been involved with committees in the following societies (web archive links to when I was involved):

-* I founded and organised the following [talks](https://web.archive.org/web/*/https://cuhh.soc.srcf.net/about/committee/juniormembers/ez-run-organisers/) with the UCCPS.
+* I founded and organised all the following [talks](https://web.archive.org/web/20211022220732/https://uccps.soc.srcf.net/talksarchive/) with the UCCPS.
-* I consider myself part of the [Effective Altruist community](https://web.archive.org/web/20210925210707/https://www.eacambridge.org/about) in Cambridge.
+* I am part of the [Effective Altruist community](https://web.archive.org/web/20210925210707/https://www.eacambridge.org/about) in Cambridge.
-* I have been on the CUHH [committee](https://web.archive.org/web/20210925205921/https://cuhh.soc.srcf.net/about/committee/juniormembers/ez-run-organisers/).
+* I have been on the [CUHH committee](https://web.archive.org/web/20210925205921/https://cuhh.soc.srcf.net/about/committee/juniormembers/ez-run-organisers/) (the running club).

 # Courses